Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part III — “That Would Have Made a Nice Christmas Card… If You Weren’t Murdered”

 Hagrid tells them not to get involved in this shit.

-“What that dog is guarding is strictly between Dumbledore and Nicholas Flammel.”
+“What that dog is guarding is strictly between Dumbledore and Nicholas Flamel.”

-This was always a weird moment.
-He straight up drops a big clue that leads them in the right direction.
+Anyway, this scene was always a weird moment for me.
+Hagrid straight up drops a big clue that leads them in the right direction.
 And then to make it worse, he says, “I shouldn’t have told you that.”
 Jesus, man.
 Make the writing slightly better.

-Yeah, Filius Flitwick.
+Aww yeah, Filius Flitwick.
 Baddest motherfucker at Hogwarts.
 He’s been doing the swish and flick since before you were born.
 That dude takes down fully grown mountain troll as an alarm clock.